Sriram192/Molecular-Simulations/README.md

 # Molecular-Simulations
-Repository of MC and MD codes that I wrote as a part of my learning This file will containf the following :
+Repository of MC and MD codes that I wrote as a part of my learning This file will contain the following :
-  *details about the codes posted in this repository *How to comile and run these codes
+  *details about the codes posted in this repository *How to compile and run these codes
-  *Information of new ubroutines that are added from time to time.
+  *Information of new subroutines that are added from time to time.